dumb0002/kubestellar/environments/dev-env/README.md

 2. Experiment with the kcp-edge 2023q1 PoC example scenarios at: https://docs.kcp-edge.io/docs/coding-milestones/poc2023q1/example1/

-## Stage 2:
+## Stage 3:

+Stage 3 creates the following components:

+-  the infrastructure and the edge service provider workspace and lets that react to the inventory
-Stage 2 creates two workloads, called “common” and “special” and in response to each EdgePlacement, the edge scheduler creates the corresponding SinglePlacementSlice object.
+-  two workloads, called “common” and “special” and in response to each EdgePlacement, the edge scheduler creates the corresponding SinglePlacementSlice object.
+-  the placement translator reacts to the EdgePlacement objects in the workload management workspaces

 ```
-sh install_edge-mc.sh --stage 2
+sh install_edge-mc.sh --stage 3
 ```

 You should see an ouput similar to the one below: